-Then maybe he needs to pass it down … but that’s a story for another time.
+Then maybe Cap needs to pass it down … but that’s a story for another time.

 Peter Quill Visits His Mom8 of 15

-Unlike Groot and Rocket, Star-Lord still hasn’t actually been back to Earth yet, but depending on how Avengers 4 shapes up, Peter visiting the gravesite of his beloved mother is a practical narrative must.
+Unlike Groot and Rocket, Star-Lord still hasn’t actually been back to Earth yet, but depending on how Avengers: Endgame shapes up, Peter visiting the gravesite of his beloved mother is a practical narrative must.
 He can’t been seen on Earth and not do that.
 Why, that’d be like Leia and Chewbacca passing each other without even a nod in one another’s direction after Han died.

 Hell, Marvel, we can write this for you – he leaves an Awesome Mixtape Vol. 3 that he created on her gravestone.
-He's got 300 songs on a Zune now!
+He's got 300 songs on a Zune to choose from now!

 We can even take it a step further.
-Given the nature of the Infinity Stones, Peter visiting his mother while she is still alive seems on the table.
+Given the nature of the Infinity Stones, Peter visiting his mother while she is still alive or least to make up for his behavior right before her death seems on the table.